timothymush7/eSESim/README.md

 # Citation

-If SESim is used to conduct research, please cite the following paper as a reference:
+If SESim 1.1 is used to conduct research, please cite the following paper as a reference because it is an extenison of work from Brandon, Ho:

-Ho, Brandon, Vogts, Dieter, Wesson, Janet L. (2019).
-A Smart Home Simulation Tool to Support the Recognition of Activities of Daily Living. https://github.com/BrandonHo/SESim
+Musharu,Timothy,Ho, Brandon, Vogts, Dieter, Wesson, Janet L. (2019).
+SeSim 1.1 A Smart Home Simulation Tool to Support the Recognition of Activities of Daily Living. https://github.com/BrandonHo/SESim